Free-breathing and ungated cardiac cine using navigator-less spiral SToRM: Proposed approach

-The direct implementation of \eqref{lapform} would require the non-linear mapping between the images $\mathbf x_i$ and $\phi(\mathbf x_i)$ and their inverse as described by nakarmi et al. \cite{nakarmi}.
+The direct implementation of eq. \eqref{lapform} would require the non-linear mapping between the images $\mathbf x_i$ and their features $\phi(\mathbf x_i)$, as well as their inverse \cite{nakarmi2017kernel}.
 However, this approach is computationally infeasible in our setting since the dimension of the feature matrix $\Phi(\mathbf X)$ is too large.
-Hence, we propose to use an algorithm that relies on the Gram matrix of $\Phi(\mathbf X)$, denoted by $\mathcal K(\mathbf X)=\Phi(\mathbf X)^H\Phi(\mathbf X)$ and referred to as the kernel matrix; this approach is known as the kernel trick in machine learning.
-For the specific choice of exponential maps as in \eqref{expmaps}, we obtain the Gaussian kernel:
+Therefore, we use an algorithm that relies on the Gram matrix of $\Phi(\mathbf X)$, denoted by $\mathcal K(\mathbf X)=\Phi(\mathbf X)^H\Phi(\mathbf X)$, which is referred as the kernel matrix.
+For the specific choice of exponential maps as in \eqref{expmaps}, the entries of $\mathcal K(\mathbf X)$ can be computed directly as:

-We propose to use the IRLS scheme with gradient linearization \cite{sunritatci} to solve \eqref{lapform}.
-The proposed IRLS scheme alternates between
+without requiring the evaluation of the features $\Phi(\mathbf x_i); i=1,..,N$.
+This approach is widely known as the kernel trick in machine learning \cite{kernelbook}.
+Specifically, we use the iterative reweighted least squares algorithm with gradient linearization \cite{sunritatci} to obtain an alternating algorithm to solve \eqref{lapform}.
+This algorithm alternates between

-and update of the matrix $\mathbf L^{(i)}$:
+and update of the matrix $\mathbf L^{(n)}$:

-Here, the weight matrix at the $i^{\textrm {th}}$ iteration is specified by
+Here, the weight matrix at the $n^{\textrm {th}}$ iteration is specified by